Quebecor World: Financial struggles

 Quebecor entered a difficult period in the early 2000s as the market has gradually shifted focus to digital media.
 In response, the company's Board of Directors named Wes Lucas President and CEO, replacing Pierre Karl Péladeau, and announced a reorganization of its American book and magazine platforms, closing plants in Kingsport, TN, Phoenix, Arizona, and Brookfield, WI.

-Quebecor World (USA) Inc. filed for Chapter 11 bankruptcy protection on January 21, 2008 at the United States Bankruptcy Court for the Southern District of New York, as well as for protection under the Companies' Creditors Arrangements Act at the Superior Court of Québec at Montreal.
+Quebecor World (USA) Inc. filed for USA Chapter 11 bankruptcy protection on January 21, 2008 at the United States Bankruptcy Court for the Southern District of New York, as well as for protection under the Canadian Companies' Creditors Arrangement Act at the Superior Court of Québec at Montreal.
 At the time of bankruptcy, the company's clients included printing publications for Time (magazine), Parade (magazine), and also catalogs for Victoria's Secret.

 In May 2009, Chicago-based printer RR Donnelley tendered an unsolicited bid to purchase Quebecor World, which was rejected as the company emerged from creditor protection in July (having changed its name back to "Worldcolor Press").

 On July 2, 2010, Sussex, Wisconsin-based printer Quad/Graphics purchased Worldcolor.